 Experiments - rats

 In this paper, we used a close variant of the human Horizon Task (Wilson et al., 2014).
 In the rodent version of the Horizon Task, rats were asked to choose between two options that give out different number of drops of sugar water.
 The reward size from one of the two options is known to the rat, whereas the reward of the other option is unknown.
-We assess how rats “explore” the unknown option as a function of time horizon, i.e. the number of choices they have in a game.
+We assess how rats “explore” the unknown option as a function of time horizon, i.e., the number of choices they have in a game.

 Apparatus: The rodent experiments were run on an open field maze that consisted of a circular area (1.5 m diameter) with 8 equidistant feeders at its periphery (B. Jones, Bukoski, Nadel, & Fellous, 2012; B. J. Jones, Pest, Vargas, Glisky, & Fellous, 2015).
 Each feeder delivered sugar water (150 ul/drop, 0.15g sugar/ml) in the form of computer-controlled drops.
 A blinking LED was attached to each feeder and if active, indicated that the feeder could deliver a reward is the rat decided to visit it (note the LED was active even if the reward was 0 drop, see below).